Insight Counseling Center

 General Duties

-Licensed Therapists (LMFTs, LCSWs, LPCCs): Provide medically necessary telehealth therapy—services that are appropriate, timely, and within good clinical practice for diagnosing or treating mental disorders, delivered safely via telehealth and not primarily for your convenience.
+Licensed Therapists (LMFTs, LCSWs, LPCCs): Provide medically necessary telehealth therapy — services that are appropriate, timely, and within good clinical practice for diagnosing or treating mental disorders.

 Associates (AMFTs, ACSWs, APCCs): Provide therapy, maintain records, and participate in supervision, staying current on legal and ethical requirements and adhering to the BBS Supervision Agreement where applicable.